 SUMMERLAND/ TROUT CREEK

 The story of Trout Creek delta starts with the onset of this most recent deglaciation in southern BC at the end of the last ice age.
 The glacier filled the valley to an elevation of some 1200m above sea level (or about 850m above the current lake level).
-The soil that exist on the surface of the delta today come from material deposited by overbank flooding and channel migration of Trout Creek that has occurred over the last seven or eight thousand years.
+The soil that exists on the surface of the delta today comes from material deposited by overbank flooding and channel migration of Trout Creek that has occurred over the last seven or eight thousand years.
 Before dams were in place on Okanagan Lake and upper Trout Creek, the delta was subject to flooding each year.
 The vineyard location shows evidence of a periodic high-water table and the soils are composed of stratified silt and sand over gravel.
 The vineyard is located 350m off Okanagan Lake shore and during high Spring water tables, the vines dip the roots right into it.
 An important climatic consideration is the temperature moderating influence of Okanagan Lake which results in longer frost-free periods in Trout Creek than in the higher elevations.